EttusResearch/uhd/host/docs/images.rst

 See <uhd-repo-path>/fpga/usrp2/top/*

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Microblaze firmware builds
+ZPU firmware builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Microblaze GCC compiler from the Xilinx EDK is required to build the Microblaze firmware images.
+The ZPU GCC compiler is required to build the ZPU firmware images.
-The build requires that you have a unix-like environment with autotools and make.
+The build requires that you have a unix-like environment with cmake and make.
-Make sure that mb-gcc from the Xilinx EDK/microblaze directory is in your $PATH.
+Make sure that zpu-elf-gcc is in your $PATH.

-See <uhd-repo-path>/firmware/microblaze
+See <uhd-repo-path>/firmware/zpu

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Altera FPGA builds